cherishthejoy/gmm-image-seg/README.md

 ```

-May or not need to the install the "Quarto" extension unless you use other IDE or text editors.
+May or may not need to install the "Quarto" extension unless you use other IDE or text editors.

 ## Introduction